AdrianaStanescu/AdrianaStanescu/FinalProject/README.md

 The user should be able to search

+The user should be able to add a product to the cart

 The user should be able to reset their password via email

 The user should be able to change password or email